emi420/whatsapp-location-parser/README.md

 # WhatsApp Location Parser

-This very simple script can read locations shared on a WhatsApp chat exported to .txt and print them as a CSV, with values separated by the ';' character.
+This very simple script can read locations shared on a WhatsApp chat exported to .txt and print them as a GeoJSON file.

 It was developed to help emergency services and humanitarian organizations to get locations from people in the field during disasters and emergencies.

-`Usage: python wlp.py --file your_whatsapp_exported_chat.txt > your_csv_file.csv`
+`Usage: python wlp.py -f your_whatsapp_exported_chat.txt > locations.geojson`

 Copyright 2024 Emilio Mariscal